-In terms of lifestyle, vegans may also refrain from buying leather goods.
+In terms of lifestyle, vegans may also refrain from buying items made of animal origin.
 Veganism refers to avoiding animal cruelty in any way—from clothes to skincare to home goods.
-WFPB is rooted in this as well, but with a large emphasis on the health aspect.
+WFPB may be rooted in this as well but is typically driven by a large emphasis on the health aspect.
 The two tend to overlap, but vegans may be more ethically-driven than WFPB.

 Benefits of WFPB

-Going WFPB may reverse or prevent many diseases like type 2 diabetes, heart disease and hypertension.
+Research shows that eating WFPB may reverse or prevent many diseases like type 2 diabetes, heart disease and hypertension.
 It can also have positive lifestyle effects such as improved energy, digestion and sleep.
-Eating more plant-forward not only has great health benefits, but is also a step in the right direction for reducing our carbon footprint.
-In fact, 20 servings of vegetables has fewer greenhouse gas emissions than 1 serving of beef.
-Whether it be for health, animals or the environment—eating more plants is beneficial.
+Plant-forward is a term given to those who simply want to incorporate more plants into their diet, but not necessarily eat 100 percent plant-based.
+This is still beneficial!
+Just adding more plants into the diet not only has great health benefits but is also a step in the right direction for reducing the carbon footprint.
+In fact, 20 servings of vegetables have fewer greenhouse gas emissions than one serving of beef.
+Whether it be for health, animals, or the environment—eating more plants is beneficial.

 My name is Margaret Peterson, and I am in the nutrition coordinated program at Georgia State University.
 I am earning a Master’s degree in Health Science, and completing supervised practice hours to become a Registered Dietitian.
 In my free time, I enjoy working out, going to concerts, and trying new spots around Atlanta.
 My goal is to start private practice when I finish my program, but I also have an interest in working in a clinical setting.
 I chose to pursue a career in nutrition because I believe the foundation of a healthy life starts with the diet.
 My goal is to help people find the best diet for them individually, in order to feel comfortable and confident with the nutrition aspect of overall wellness.